 The designation of Google’s publisher products as controller does not give Google any additional rights over data derived from a publisher’s use of those products.
 Google’s uses of data continue to be controlled by the terms of its contract with its publishers, and any feature-specific settings chosen by a publisher through the user interface of our products.

-We are providing a range of optional tools to help you with gathering user consent across your websites and apps, including:
+We provide a range of optional tools to help you with gathering user consent across your websites and apps, including:

 - Updates to suggested consent language at cookiechoices.org (where we list alternative consent solutions)